Employee handbook section eight: educational benefits

 2. The employee must be employed by the College for a minimum of two years.

-3. The employee must be enrolled in an undergraduate academic program.
+3. The employee must enroll in an American-accredited undergraduate bachelor's degree program.

 How to Apply

-Eligible employees interested in applying for tuition aid should submit a proposal form to the Human Resources and Risk Management Office before enrolling in the course.
-Request for Support Staff Tuition Aid forms can be obtained from a Human Resources and Risk Management Office staff member.
+Eligible employees interested in applying for tuition aid should submit a proposal form to the Human Resources before enrolling in the course.
+Request for Support Staff Tuition Aid forms can be obtained from a Human Resources Office staff member.

 Program Approval